On a possible compensation of the QCD vacuum contribution to the Dark Energy: Conclusion

 \section{Conclusion}

-Based on the quasiclassical result (\ref{ln-sol}) only, one can naively conjecture that {\it the cosmological evolution of the YM field emerges a sequence of quantum tunneling transitions through the time barriers} represented by the regular singularities in the solution (\ref{ln-sol}).
-Thus, we have observed that the positive constant energy density of spatially-homogeneous finite-time instantons in the early Universe can be canceled with the negative constant QCD contribution from spatially-inhomogeneous gluon field fluctuations induced by a similar quantum tunneling of the gluon field, but through spatial (not time!) topological barriers between different classical vacua.
+From the group theory point of view, our proposal is analogical to the standard instantons theory in QCD \cite{instantons}.
+In both these cases one deals with the mapping of 3-space onto $SU(2)$ subgroup elements, so the analogy between the resulting instanton solutions is rather close.
+Indeed, based on the quasiclassical result (\ref{ln-sol}) only, one can naively conjecture that {\it the cosmological evolution of the YM field emerges a sequence of quantum tunneling transitions through the time barriers} represented by the regular singularities in the solution (\ref{ln-sol}).
+We have observed that the positive constant energy density of spatially-homogeneous finite-time instantons in the early Universe can be cancelled with the negative constant QCD contribution from spatially-inhomogeneous gluon field fluctuations induced by a similar quantum tunneling of the gluon field, but through spatial (not time!) topological barriers between different classical vacua.
 This exhibits a remarkable similarity and interplay between instantons of different types in the early Universe evolution.
+Besides the $\Lambda_{\rm QCD}$ scale parameter, a degree of such a cancellation at the moment relies on one yet free dimensionless normalisation constant $\xi$ which cannot be fixed by known perturbative QCD theory, and thus should be fine-tuned for the exact compensation to hold.
+This freedom must be eventually fixed by non-perturbative QCD dynamics.

+At the level of the Einstein equations, we have explicitly shown that an arbitrary $SU(2)$ configuration of the cosmological Yang-Mills field leads to a color neutral (``white'') contribution to the energy-momentum tensor which is represented in the form of Lorentz-invariant $\Lambda$-term.
+Thus, there is no any danger that the cosmological Yang-Mills field leading to explicitly ``white'' observables upon averaging over all stochastic $SU(2)$ configurations would violate well-known symmetries of the QCD theory, and quark fields cannot affect this picture.

 From the point of view of quantum tunneling, the chain of quantum fluctuations in a certain approximation can be considered as non-linear oscillations.
 In order to regularize the infinite end-points of the continuous time intervals within the quasiclassical approach, one could therefore consider a continuous smearing of the resulting fluctuations by means of a non-linear continuous parameterization such as